-The Reserve Program of the Esparto Fire Department serves as a supplemental staffing resource to the Fire Department’s paid and volunteer staff.
+The Reserve Program of the Capay Valley Fire Department serves as a supplemental staffing resource to the Fire Department’s paid and volunteer staff.
 Previous fire service experience is not required.
 All reserve firefighters are put through the necessary training to meet the position needs and then provided on-going routine training in standard rescue and firefighting procedures.
-During station duty, reserve firefighters work as a firefighter with paid staff.
-"Off-duty" reserve firefighters may also respond individually to incidents in a volunteer firefighter, following department volunteer response policies.
+During station duty, Reserves will perform the duties of a Capay Valley Firefighter including responding to 911 calls, answering phones, maintaining the stations and equipment, and keeping the facilities clean.
+"Off-duty" reserve firefighters may also respond individually to incidents as volunteers, following department volunteer response policies.
 While on shift, a reserve firefighter will have opportunities to receive fire service training and actual incident experience.

 Basic training includes: